raeldc/koowa-wordpress/README.md

 * Put the meta docblock that WordPress uses to get information about your plugin.
 * Now, you have to let Koowa know that your plugin exists.
 Here's how you bootstrap your plugin:

+Koowa components for WordPress does not use the bootstrapper chain (where it calls the bootstrapper object of each component).
+It's redundant and not good for performance.
+So do the bootstrapping within the plugin file itself using the `koowa_before_bootstrap` hook.
+There is also a `koowa_after_bootstrap`.
+As you can see, only the `com:application.bootstrapper` is called.
+That should be enough to bootstrap all Koowa plugins.

 	add_action('koowa_before_bootstrap', 'register_somekoowaplugin');

 	function register_somekoowaplugin()